lambda2/rapis/README.md

 [![Join the chat at https://gitter.im/lambda2/rapis](https://badges.gitter.im/lambda2/rapis.svg)](https://gitter.im/lambda2/rapis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-> This specification is intended to establish an agreement on the behavior of an API, no matters the format (json, xml, etc...).
-[All contributions are welcome](#2-please-contribute)
+> This specification is intended to define how to design a REST API, regardless of the language, format (json, xml, etc...) or libraries .
+[All contributions are welcome](#2-please-contribute).

 ## Table of contents